 Do you want to be able to take a car ride without screaming or head to a restaurant without an unhappy baby?
-Babies love pacifiers, and using one of the best pacifiers keep you and your baby happy and sane.
+Do you know that babies love pacifiers and using one of the best pacifiers keep you and your baby happy and sane.

 Pacifiers are a wonderful invention, meant to mimic a mother’s breast.
-Babies can calm themselves by sucking, which is a coping mechanism they use to relax.
+That is to say, babies can calm themselves by sucking, which is a coping mechanism they use to relax.

 Are you worried about pacifier mouth developing?